James Brasfield

-James Brasfield (born January 19, 1952 in Savannah, Georgia) is an American poet and translator.
+James Brasfield (born January 19, 1952, in Savannah, Georgia) is an American poet and translator.

 Life

 He graduated from Armstrong State College, and Columbia University, with an MFA.

 His work has appeared in AGNI, Chicago Review, Colorado Review, Crazyhorse, The Iowa Review, New Orleans Review, Poetry Wales, The Seattle Review, and The Southern Review.

-He was a Fulbright Scholar at the National University of Kyiv-Mohyla Academy, Ukraine from 1993 through 1994; he later returned to the Ukraine to teach at Yuri Fedkovych State University in 1999.
+He was a Fulbright Scholar at the National University of Kyiv-Mohyla Academy, Ukraine from 1993 through 1994; he later returned to Ukraine to teach at the Chernivtsi Yuri Fedkovych State University in 1999.
 He taught at Western Carolina University and was visiting assistant professor in the University of Memphis in 2008 through 2009.
-Brasfield currently teaches in the English Department at Pennsylvania State University.
+Brasfield retired from the English Department at Pennsylvania State University as 2017 as professor emeritus.